d-cota/Tenant-Operator/README.md

 ## Usage

 ### Modify the operator
-The go-lang code for the general purpose functions is at [student-operator/pkg/controller/studentapi/studentapi_controller.go](student-operator/pkg/controller/studentapi/studentapi_controller.go).
+The go-lang code for the general purpose functions is at [tenant-operator/pkg/controller/tenant/tenant_controller.go](tenant-operator/pkg/controller/tenant/tenant_controller.go) for what concerns the Tenants handling, while the controllers monitoring the hosts are at [tenant-operator/pkg/controller/host/host_controller.go](tenant-operator/pkg/controller/host/host_controller.go).
 Each time you modify the code you have to re-build the operator and push the corresponding docker image.
-Then, you have to modify the operator deployment [student-operator/deploy/operator.yaml](https://github.com/netgroup-polito/StudentOperator/blob/master/student-operator/deploy/operator.yaml) changing the container image field with the newly built image.
+Then, you have to modify the operator deployment [tenant-operator/deploy/operator.yaml](tenant-operator/deploy/operator.yaml) changing the container image field with the newly built image.
 ```sh
 # Change <user> with your DockerHub username, a version can be added with :vx.y
 # replace x and y with your version number